JeremyParish69/docs/integrate/frontend.md

     - Designate IBC Connection details:
         - Source channel (Osmosis' channel to the registering chain)
         - Destination channel (Registering chain's channel to Osmosis)
+    - Asset Price Oracle (optional), either:
-    - CoinGecko ID (optional, but should be included if and when there is one)
+    	- CoinGecko ID (optional, but should be included if and when one exists)
-        - Refer to the latest [CoinGecko Coins List](https://api.coingecko.com/api/v3/coins/list)
+    		- Refer to the latest [CoinGecko Coins List](https://api.coingecko.com/api/v3/coins/list), or
+        - `pool:<coin minimal denomination>` (default alternative, if no CoinGecko ID exists yet)
+        	- The alternatives should only be used if there is an acceptable pool with the new asset
 - Basic understanding of GitHub, knowing how to fork, create a branch, commit changes, and submit a Pull Request

 ### Steps